dorelljames/dorellastro/src/content/blog/best-and-safely-update-an-array-element-using-sanity-client/index.md

 categories:
   - Web Development
 url: best-and-safely-update-an-array-element-using-sanity-client
-featured_image: "./best-and-safely-update-an-array-element-using-sanity-client.png"
+featured_image: './best-and-safely-update-an-array-element-using-sanity-client.png'
 description: Here's how you can safely update an Array element of a given field in a Sanity document - Sanity.io
-tags:
-  - sanity.io update array element
-  - array of type object
+tags: ['sanity.io update array element', 'array of type object', 'sanity-io']
 ---

 This one's a quick post that I thought I'd share that might be useful to our awesome devs out there working with Sanity.
 This came out after spending some time working on [WebriQ Studio](https://www.webriq.com/w-studio)'s multi-user feature.